The Basics: Overview

 Hepatitis B is a virus that spreads from person to person through blood, semen (cum), and fluids from the vagina.
 A mother with hepatitis B can also pass it to her baby at birth.

 Some people who get hepatitis B can get rid of the virus.
 Others develop chronic hepatitis B – a lifelong infection that can lead to liver disease and even death.

-To protect yourself from Hepatitis B:
+To protect yourself and your family from hepatitis B:

-- Be safe when you travel to countries where Hepatitis B is common.
+- Be safe when you travel to countries where hepatitis B is common.

-- All babies
+- All babies at birth

 - Anyone under age 19 who didn’t get the shots as a baby